Heaty566/vite-micro-frontend/README.md

     yarn run serve
 ```

-The Counter.js will able to use at http://localhost:5001/Counter.js you ccan click for check it also have code
+The Counter.js will able to use at http://localhost:5001/Counter.js you can click for check it also have code

 ## Running Test